thymeleaf/thymeleaf/README.markdown

 Folders can contain *index files*.
 These files have to be named `test.index` and allow developers to specify which tests and in which order they want to be executed.
 They also allow the specification of iteration or parallelization without having to change the name of a folder.

-Example contents for a `test.index` file:
+Example contents for a `thtest.index` file:

 ```
-exp.test
+exp.thtest
-include.test
+include.thtest
-text.test [iter-20]
+text.thtest [iter-20]
 test2 [parallel-3]
 ```

-According to the above index, the `text.test` file will be executed in third position, 20 times.
+According to the above index, the `text.thtest` file will be executed in third position, 20 times.
 And the `test2` folder will be considered a parallelizer, just as if it was called `test2-parallel-3` instead.

 ### Extending the standard test resolution mechanism ###